forcequitOS/Focustomize/README.md

 ### When?

 Available as a Public Beta today!
 Final release date?
-Unknown, but if you're lucky, before the end of 2024.
-Open sourcing?
-Once the final release comes.
+Likely in January 2025.
+No promises though.
+It'll be open-sourced the same time I make a final release.

 ### Credits.